 There are two motives for the crime that unfolded

-Could he have been his very capable self, without giving offence to his brothers?
+- Could he have been very capable, without offending to his brothers?

 The Bible text